ARBUCHELI/EXERCISE-OOP-SYNTAX-PRACTICE-PART-1/README.md

 # EXERCISE-OOP-SYNTAX-PRACTICE-PART-1

-## Disclaimer: This exercise was Created by Udacity (AWS Machine Learning Foundations Course) (Solution of the exercise and adaptation as a repository: Andrés R. Bücheli.)
+## Disclaimer: This exercise was Created by Udacity (AWS Machine Learning Foundations Course) (Solution of the exercise and adaptation as a repository: Andrés R. Bucheli.)

 Coding objects in Python.